adrianosela/rdtp/README.md

 # rdtp - Reliable Datagram Transfer Protocol

-Specification and implementation of a reliable datagram transfer protocol (Transport Layer) to be used on IP networks
+Specification and implementation of a reliable transport layer protocol to be used over IP networks

 ## Header Format